-No student shall possess, use, transmit, or attempt to possess, use, or transmit, or be under the influence of, any of the following substances on College District premises or off premises at a College District-sponsored activity, function, or event:
+No student shall possess, use, control, manufacture, transmit, distribute, sell, or attempt to possess, use, control, manufacture, transmit, distribute, sell, or be under the influence of, any of the following substances on College District premises or off premises at a College District-sponsored activity, function, or event:

-- Any controlled substance or dangerous drug as defined by law, including but not limited to marijuana, any narcotic drug, hallucinogen, stimulant, depressant, amphetamine, or barbiturate. - Any abusable glue, aerosol paint, or any other volatile chemical substance for inhalation. - Any performance-enhancing substance, including steroids. - Any designer drug. - Any other intoxicant or mood-changing, mind-altering, or behavior-altering drug.
+- Any controlled substance or dangerous drug as defined by law, including but not limited to marijuana, any narcotic drug, hallucinogen, stimulant, depressant, amphetamine, or barbiturate. - Any abusable glue, aerosol paint, or any other volatile chemical substance for inhalation. - 3.
+Any performance-enhancing substance, including steroids. - Any designer drug. - Any other intoxicant or mood-changing, mind-altering, or behavior-altering drug.